-I’m also not a big fan of decorating cookies.
+While I am not fond of crunchy gingerbread, I’m also not a big fan of decorating cookies.
 Don’t get me wrong, decorated cookies can be elegant and beautiful, but my patience is not ready to handle that.

 A cookie stamp takes some getting used to but once you get the hang of it, you can create stunning cookies with the most intricate design.

-How to make vegan gingerbread cookies:
+How to make the best vegan gingerbread cookies

 The dough should be slightly sticky but not too wet.
 However, if it is, add some more flour.
 If the dough is too firm, add a teeny tiny amount of water or almond milk